thousandbrainsproject/everything_is_awesome/scripts/servers/actuators/README.md

 Step 3: Create and Activate the Virtual Environment

-We use the `--system-site-packages` flag to inherit some pre-installed packages like `picamera2` that already exists in the Raspberry Pi OS image.
+We use the `--system-site-packages` flag to inherit some pre-installed packages that already exists in the Raspberry Pi OS image.

 ```bash